-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x

-As of October 21, 2022, there were 406,690,060 shares of the registrant's common stock outstanding.
+Large accelera Non-accelera Accelerated filer Smaller reporting company Emerging growth company If an emerging growth compa revised financial accounting st 37 C s elected not to use the extended transition period e Exchange Act. □ for complying with any new or Indicate by check mark whether er the registrant is a shell con npany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of October 21, 2022, there were 406,690,060 shares of t he registrant's comm non stock outstanding.